kjetiljd/sudoku-kata/README.md

 4. Repeat step 3 while new digits are being added to the board.

 Final source of the Play function is the starting point for refactoring.
 Complete exercise consists of refactoring the Play function into a complete object model.
 There are no correct and incorrect solutions to the exercise - try to go as far as you can with building a better object-oriented solution which is still doing the same thing as the original function.

+This kata is a Java-port of the original C#-version: https://github.com/zoran-horvat/sudoku-kata